abhishekghoshh/ds-algo-cp-problems/docs/graph/SwimInRisingWater.md

         int ans = swimInWater2(grid);
         System.out.println(ans);
     }

+    static int[][] dirs = {{0, 1}, {0, -1}, {1, 0}, {-1, 0}};

+    // we will use a clever approach here
+    // we know that value of cell will range from 0 to n^2 -1
+    // if we can apply binary search on time and see what is the lowest time that we can attain
+    // for every [time] we will check if we can reach to the end
-    public static int swimInWater2(int[][] grid) {
+    // we will check that if we need to wait on any cell for time t public static int swimInWater2(int[][] grid) {
         int n = grid.length;
         int low = 0, high = n * n - 1;